The corrupted ghost of a mountain hiking woman.

 •Likes (Post Death):

 All of that came to an end with her untimely death, and most of her past interests now lie forgotten.
-She's been watching the world around her evolve, and she has been adapting with the time as well.

 Her great desire in life now is to make people as miserable as she can, and to revel in that misery.
 The more negative a situation turns out, the more she will enjoy it.

 She is quite perverse as well.
-She's been known to molest, seduce and even rape other people, in various ways.
+She's been known to molest, seduce and even sexually assault other people, in various ways.
 Her favorite kink is spanking, both giving and receiving, due to her childhood where she was often spanked as punishment for being disobedient.
 As she reached adulthood, it turned into a sexual play of dominance and submission.

 •Dislikes: